eceelango/RISC-V_HDP/Week 3/README.md

     // Sensor2 = readRightSensor();
     // Sensor3 = readLeftSensor();

-    // For the purpose of this example, let's manually assign values
     // Assume false means no obstacle, true means obstacle Sensor1 = false; // No obstacle in front
     Sensor2 = false; // No obstacle to the right